apache/openwhisk-deploy-kube/docs/k8s-docker-for-windows.md

 #
 -->

-# Using Kubernetes in Docker for Windows for OpenWhisk
+# Deploying OpenWhisk on Kubernetes in Docker for Windows

 ## Overview